linwoodc3/newsapi/README.md

    # create the object with or without authentication
    api = newsapi.Api(version=1,api_key=<enter apikey>)

-   # use version 1 news search by phrase or word of interst
+   # use version 1 news search by phrase or word of interest
    # version 1 will ignore the keywords search
    stories = api.searchnews(sources='usa-today',keywords='chiefs')

-   sportsources = api.getsources(category='politics')
+   polsources = api.getsources(category='politics')

 ```